-The Quality and Safety (Q&S) forum meets monthly and is responsible for ensuring that there are processes for patient safety; continuous monitoring and improvement in relation to infection prevention.
+The Quality and Safety (Q&S) forum meets monthly and is responsible for ensuring that there are processes for ensuring patient safety; and continuous monitoring and improvement in relation to infection prevention.
 The Q&S forum receives assurance from IPCC that adequate and effective policies and systems are in place.
 This assurance is provided through a regular process of reporting.
 The IPT provide a monthly report on surveillance and outbreaks.